training-datalab/tufte-working-papers/README.md

 ## Indexing and Readership

 This working papers series is indexed in **Latindex-Directorio**.
-The full text usage, which is the sum of views and downloads from the platform, is 1,802 until March 2023.
+The full text usage, which is the sum of views and downloads from the platform, is 1,837 until April 2023.

 ## Storage